wotbrew/relic/doc/change-tracking.md

 {:User [{:user "alice", :selected false}
         {:user "bob", :selected false}]}

-;; enable change tracking for our relvar with watch
+;; enable change tracking for our query with watch
 ;; this returns a new relic database, don't worry its totally pure!
 (def db (rel/watch db ViewModel))

-;; now we have a watched relvar, we can track-transact and receive changes to it.
+;; now we have a watched query, we can track-transact and receive changes to it.
 (rel/track-transact db [:update :User {:selected true} [= :user "bob"]]) ;; =>
 {
- ;; the first key is just the :db as with the transactions applied :db {:User #{{:user "alice", :selected false}, {:user "bob", :selected true}}}, ;; you also get a :changes key, which is the map of {relvar changes} for all watched relvars :changes
+ ;; the first key is just the :db as with the transactions applied :db {:User #{{:user "alice", :selected false}, {:user "bob", :selected true}}}, ;; you also get a :changes key, which is the map of {query changes} for all watched queries :changes
   {
-   ;; our watched ViewModel relvar from earlier [[:from :User]
+   ;; our watched ViewModel query from earlier
+   [[:from :User]
     [:where :selected]]